kids encyclopedia robot

 On June 13, 2018, Mitchell was hired by the University of Memphis as assistant coach under Penny Hardaway.

-After one year as one of Memphis's assistant coaches, Sam Mitchell is no longer with the program.
+After one year as one of Memphis's assistant coaches, Sam Mitchell left the program.

 NBA career statistics